foreverallama/readmat/docs/mat_file_format.md

 ### Object Metadata

 Object metadata is written as a miUINT32 array.
-This can be read as a data subelement, and contains the following:
+This can be read as a data subelement, and usually contains the following:

 | Subelements | Number of Bytes |
 |-----------|-----------|